curtywang/ee5450-module-3-hw-0/README.md

 1. Notice that I have used an interface-based design for this particular assignment.  `SegmenterInterface` is a class that requires its derived classes (meaning class that implement the interface) to implement its methods.
 The gist of each method is written as docstrings.
+Because the base interface has docstrings, you can just copy/paste the docstrings over to your implementations of those functions.

 2. Implement the `PsyduckSegmenter` class first.
 This is simpler because there is only one test image that contains only one Psyduck.
-Implement the functions in order:
+I recommend to tmplement the functions in order (feel free to implement any helper functions needed):

     a. `enhance_image()` to perform CLAHE on the each channel.